Suggs: Television

-Suggs appeared twice with Madness on the British TV comedy show The Young Ones, first on the episode titled "Boring" in which the band performed "House of Fun".
+Suggs appeared twice with Madness on the British TV comedy show The Young Ones, first on the episode "Boring" in which the band performed "House of Fun".
 On the second series, the band performed "Our House" on the penultimate episode "Sick".

-Suggs has hosted a celebrity karaoke game show on the UK's Channel 5, titled Night Fever.
+Suggs has hosted the celebrity karaoke game show Night Fever on the UK's Channel 5.
 He was a team captain in the BBC music trivia game show A Question of Pop, hosted by Jamie Theakston, opposite Noddy Holder.
-Suggs has also appeared as a guest on the BBC Two show Never Mind the Buzzcocks.
+He has also appeared as a guest on the BBC Two show Never Mind the Buzzcocks.

-He has co-presented two series of sixty-minute programmes called Salvage Squad, one restoring a Model T Ford, and one restoring a Ruston-Bucyrus 10RB in which a group of engineers restored rare old machinery.
+He has co-presented two series of the programme Salvage Squad, one restoring a Model T Ford, and one restoring a Ruston-Bucyrus 10RB in which a group of engineers restored rare old machinery.
 Some other items restored included a steamroller, a ploughing engine called "Margaret", a Blackpool "Coronation" tram, a Scammell Mechanical Horse, a Revopak garbage truck, various boats, World War II tanks, early C20 motor launches, railway locomotives and vintage cars.

-In 2005, he filmed a series called Disappearing London for ITV in the London area, in which he investigated architectural and other curiosities that are vanishing.
+In 2005, he filmed the series Disappearing London for ITV in the London area, in which he investigated architectural and other curiosities that are vanishing.
 The series won three Royal Television Society awards with Suggs winning the award for "Presenter of the Year".
 A second series was filmed in 2006 for transmission in early 2007.
 In 2005 he filmed a similar one-off programme for the BBC entitled A Picture of London by Suggs, which featured the newly penned song "Cracks in the Pavement".
 Suggs has twice been a guest presenter on the BBC's long-running chart show Top of the Pops, once in 1995 and again in 2005.